-Surgical oncologists are general surgeons with specialized training in procedures to diagnose, stage (determine the stage of cancer), or remove cancerous growths.
-The most common procedures performed by surgical oncologists are biopsies and surgery to remove cancerous growth.
+Oncology surgeons are general surgeons with specialized training in procedures to diagnose, stage, and remove cancerous growths.
+They are experts in the surgical treatment of tumors, particularly cancerous ones.
 Oncologists are doctors who study, prevent, and treat cancer.
-They work with your primary care doctor to develop a treatment plan for you.
+They work with primary care doctors to develop a treatment plan for patients.

 Surgical oncologists use surgery to improve a patient's condition.
 The primary purpose of this surgery is to remove tumors and nearby tissue that contains cancer cells.
 They also perform biopsies to determine if a patient has cancer and how serious it is.
 The Division of Surgical Oncology is dedicated to providing multidisciplinary care for cancer treatment.

 Our surgeons specialize in various types of cancer and collaborate with medical oncologists, radiation oncologists, pathologists, and other members of the medical team to ensure the best treatments and care for our patients.
 Our surgeons are at the forefront of providing cutting-edge treatments and are nationally recognized for their innovative and coordinated patient care.
 Our surgeons also use the world's most advanced robotic and minimally invasive surgery techniques to perform safe and precise procedures with small incisions, resulting in faster recovery times, less scarring, and shorter hospital stays.
 The Cancer Center offers a full range of oncology services and provides access to specialized research, clinical trials, and diagnostic services.
 In an effort to provide the best possible care for patients, their families, and caregivers, the Division of Surgical Oncology has joined forces with the Robert H.